FisherCats/CLG-CBM/README.md

     <img src="https://img.shields.io/badge/CVPR2025-blue" alt="arXiv">
 </a>

-The official PyTorch implementation of CVPR2025 paper "Language Guided Concept Bottleneck Models for Interpretable Continual Learning".
+This repo is the official PyTorch implementation of CVPR2025 paper "Language Guided Concept Bottleneck Models for Interpretable Continual Learning".

 We follow the framework of [Pilot](https://github.com/sun-hailong/LAMDA-PILOT) to implement this project.